Frosé Recipe | Strawberry Rosé Cocktail

 Add a few more ice cubes and blend until thick.
 Don’t be afraid to add more ice cubes until it reaches the right consistency.

-Divide and pour the frosé between the two glasses and stick a strawberry on the side of both glasses.
+Take the lid off the blender, divide and pour the frosé between the two glasses, and place a strawberry on the side of each glass.

 I hope you enjoyed this easy frose recipe!